On this page

 The application has the following main components.

-Execution
+Agents and Execution

-The default handler executing the tasks within the DAG as part of the Workflow, relies on Tekton TaskRuns and Kubernetes to perform the execution of the Tasks that are a part of the the Workflow or Directed Acyclic Graph (DAG).
+The default Agent executing the tasks within the DAG as part of the Workflow, relies on Tekton TaskRuns and Kubernetes to perform the execution of the Tasks that are a part of the the Workflow or Directed Acyclic Graph (DAG).

 Tasks